John Charteris: Early life

-He received his early formal education at Kelvinside Academy from 1886 to 1891, then spent a year studying Mathematics & Physics at Göttingen University in Germany.
+Charteris received his early formal education at Kelvinside Academy from 1886 to 1891, then spent a year studying mathematics and physics at Göttingen University in Germany.
 He was fluent in the French and German languages.

 Early military career

-He entered the Royal Military Academy, Woolwich in December 1893, and on graduating received a commission into the Royal Engineers in March 1896, and was sent to Asia, where he joined the British Imperial Indian Army.
+Charteris entered the Royal Military Academy, Woolwich, in December 1893, and on graduating received a commission into the Royal Engineers in March 1896, and was sent to Asia, where he joined the British Indian Army.
 He entered Staff College, Quetta in 1907, and was the outstanding graduate of his year in 1909.
 Major-General Douglas Haig, then Chief of Staff India, became his patron.

-Charteris was a staff captain at India HQ 1909–10, then 1910-12 was GSO2 on the Operations Section of the Indian General Staff.
+Charteris was a staff captain at India HQ in 1909–10, then in 1910–12 was GSO2 on the Operations Section of the Indian General Staff.
 When Haig was appointed to Corps Command at Aldershot in 1912, as Assistant Military Secretary Captain Charteris was one of the trusted officers who found a place in his retinue.